List of shopping centres in Greater Longueuil: Place Portobello

 In 1991, Provigo rebranded to Maxi.
 It was the second supermarket to carry the Maxi banner in Greater Longueuil after that retailer's first location opened in 1984 in Longueuil proper.

 Walmart bought the Woolco stores in 1994.
 The Woolco sign that hung for 27 years at the Place Portobello store came down on March 1, 1994, and was replaced by Walmart's.
-Walmart left the mall in January 2008 to relocate to a larger stand alone building in Quartier DIX30.
-It was replaced by Zellers from December 2008 to December 2012.
+The latter was replaced by Zellers from December 2008 to December 2012.
 The Zellers was renovated and converted into a Target store, which opened its doors to the public on September 17, 2013, which later closed in 2015.
 The former Target is now subdivided between a Renaissance thrift store, a Buffet des Continents buffet restaurant, a Surplus RD furniture outlet, a Party Mania location, a Canada Computers shop and a World Gym fitness center.